Our Inner Compass at work

 - This engine lets us pause, feel, and choose instead of react.

-Simple metaphor: Protect is the alarm system; Connect is the conversation.
+Simple metaphor: Protect is the alarm system, Connect is the conversation.
 Both existed before language — they’re ancient tools our bodies use to survive and belong.

 Note on scope and framing The Protect/Connect narrative is used here as a teaching tool: a simplified lens for understanding survival and belonging responses.
 Real nervous system states exist on a continuum, with cooperation and competition often co-occurring rather than falling into neat binaries.
 This framework draws primarily from Western psychological and neuroscientific traditions, while recognizing that emotional regulation and expression vary across cultures.
 It is not a therapeutic prescription and should not replace individualized care, especially in contexts of trauma or neurodivergence.